logo

 Both have excellent educational offerings, apps and choice of platforms, and both provide top-notch trading and research tools, again making this a close call.
 Both offer their own proprietary trading platforms and don’t offer MetaTrader at all.

 On price, you’re looking at similarly tight spreads with both, although IBKR does usually come in the cheapest here.
-Annual custody fees at Saxo are 0.12% – 0.08% (depending on the amount you have invested), with ready-made funds costing an additional 0.4% – 0.1%.
+Annual custody fees at Saxo are 0.12% – 0.08% (depending on the amount you have invested).
 FX fees are a low 0.25%.
 Although Saxo is well-priced, it’s hard to top IBKR in this category.
 There are no platform fees for trading with IBKR, and FX fees are an unbeatable 0.002%.

 Customer service is highly regarded at both providers.
 These are platforms for people who are serious about trading, are highly active traders, and want exceptional service and tools.
 Deciding between the two may come down to those slightly better more competitive prices from IBKR and – importantly – which platform you feel more at home on.
 Both providers offer demo accounts so it’s well worth spending some time familiarising yourself with both and getting a feel for which suits your trading style, abilities and strategy better.